 A student may enroll in the "general program option" or may enter one of four specialty areas: Machinery Systems Engineering, Natural Resources and Environmental Engineering, Food and Bioprocess Engineering, and Structural Systems Engineering.
 The general program option enables students to design their own specialty area (e.g., forestry engineering, aquaculture engineering, renewable energy engineering) within the Biological Systems Engineering program, or to tailor their program for graduate level work in other professions (e.g., medicine, law, business).

-- A GPA of 2.0 for all courses not included in 3, above.
+- A grade point average of at least 2.00 for all courses not included in requirement 3.

 In addition to the general college requirements, the Biological Systems Engineering degree program requires the following course work:

 Chemistry, 5–9 credits